blockinblock/time-app/README.md

 # time-app
-Angular ( OpenLayers time slider demo with EPA CO data for California
+Angular and OpenLayers time slider demo with EPA CO data for California